 Pittsburgh-based geotechnical specialty contractor Nicholson Construction was recently awarded the contract for construction of a 42-inch thick, concrete diaphragm wall as part of the Louisville and Jefferson County Metropolitan Sewer District’s (MSD) Portland Combined Sewer Overflow (CSO) Basin project in Kentucky.

-MSD initiated Project WIN, which includes the construction of several CSO basins, as a commitment to take the necessary measures for controlling overflows under a consent decree with the Environmental Protections Agency (EPA).
+MSD initiated Project WIN, which includes the construction of several CSO basins, as a commitment to take the necessary measures for controlling overflows under a consent decree with the Environmental Protection Agency (EPA).
 A CSO basin provides temporary storage for wet weather overflows that would otherwise flow directly into nearby creeks, streams and rivers.
 The project’s goal is to allow for an increase in combined sewage flow to go through preliminary and primary treatment during a significant wet-weather event.

 Project WIN is part of an $850 million dollar initiative that includes a series of overflow reduction projects that will be constructed over the next seven years.